 - If the grapes you have are large, slice them in half.

 - To make fluffy quinoa, rinse measured dry quinoa in a fine-mesh strainer.
-Tip into a pot and add twice as much water.
+Tip into a pot and add a little less than twice as much water.
 Cook, uncovered, until all the water is absorbed.
 Then remove from the heat, cover, and let it steam for 5 minutes.
 Uncover, fluff with a fork and let cool completely before adding to salad.
 You can spread it out on a baking tray to speed up the cooling.